mbj/developers-bicycles/README.md

  end
 ```

-`do_a` call site can be removed without tests noticing.
+The `do_a` call site can be removed without the tests noticing.

 ---